Occupational Therapy Assistant

 Recommendations for Success

 Students are advised to complete most general and elective courses prior to beginning OTA program courses.
 OTA classes, labs, and clinical fieldwork require attendance two to three days per week in Semester 1, 2, and 3 and 40+ hours/week in Semester 4.
-Some classes extend into the evening.
 Fieldwork placements may include days, evenings and/or weekends.
 Students typically need to decrease work obligations as program requirements increase.

-The total number of graduates from the Bristol Community College Occupational Therapy Assistant Program during the three-year period 2018-2020 was 79, with an overall graduation rate of 81%.
-Program results (certification exam pass rates) from the National Board for Certification in Occupational Therapy (NBCOT®) can be found online at https://www.nbcot.org/en/educators/home#schoolperformance.
+The total number of graduates from the Bristol Community College Occupational Therapy Assistant Program during the three-year period 2020 - 2022 was 51, with an overall graduation rate of 81%.
+Program results (certification exam pass rates) from the National Board for Certification in Occupational Therapy (NBCOT®) can be found online at School Performance (nbcot.org).

 SPECIAL REQUIREMENTS FOR THE PROGRAM